MattKevan/kevan.tv/_projects/illustrators.md

 title: Illustrators
 date: '2016-01-01 00:00:00'
 categories: []
-layout: project
+layout: work
 teaser: Creating a marketplace for the best of contemporary illustration
 lead: Illustrators is a marketplace for the best of contemporary illustration.
-banner-image: "/images/illo-banner.jpg"
+banner-image: "/images/illo/illo-banner.jpg"
-thumbnail: "/images/illo-thumbnail.jpg"
+thumbnail: "/images/illo/illo-thumbnail.jpg"
 carousel:
 - "/images/bcc-ia-home.jpg"
 - "/images/bcc-info.jpg"